Richard Corcoran: Opposition to sanctuary cities

 During the run-up to the 2018 Florida gubernatorial campaign, Corcoran's Watchdog USA PAC ran an advertisement targeting so-called sanctuary cities.
 During the 2018 legislative session, he backed HP9, which pre-empted local policies about non-cooperation with United States Immigration and Customs Enforcement, ICE.

 Personal life

 Corcoran previously resided in Land o' Lakes, Florida, but has relocated to Manatee County since being named president of New College.

 His wife, Anne Whitfield Corcoran, is active in the Barney Charter School Initiative affiliated with Hillsdale College.
 They have six children, who were homeschooled and then attended Classical Prep in Spring Hill, Florida, a charter school that Anne Corcoran founded and where she acted as CEO.
 She was an attorney with Nelson Mullins in Tallahassee.
 As of September 2025, she had her own firm, the Corcoran Law Firm, in Manatee County.

-Richard Corcoran's brother is Michael Corcoran, a political and corporate lobbyist in Tallahassee and Tampa, is a founder of the firm now known as Corcoran Partners.
-Corcoran's sister Jacqueline is a former Washington, D.C. political operative and a current lobbyist with Corcoran Partners.
+Richard Corcoran's brother, Michael Corcoran, is a political and corporate lobbyist in Tallahassee and Tampa who founded the firm now known as Corcoran Partners.
+Corcoran's sister Jacqueline is a former Washington, D.C., political operative and a current lobbyist with Corcoran Partners.